Faculty Professional Travel Fund and Guidelines

 It is important for all faculty members to keep current in their disciplines and in the development of pedagogy.
 Because the college recognizes it shares this responsibility, the faculty development office administers funds for full time faculty who attend discipline and other professional meetings.

+Any full-time faculty member is eligible to apply for professional travel funds.
 Faculty on leave are also eligible.
 The eligibility of faculty on joint appointments will be determined by specific contractual arrangements made with the academic dean of the college.

 Eligible faculty may be reimbursed up to $500 for expenses related to professional travel each year (beginning on June 1).
 Unspent funds may accumulate to a maximum of $500.
 These accumulated funds may be added to the regular $500 allotment in a given year to a total of $1000.
 No more than $500 may carry over from year to year.
 Travel to conventions, workshops, or meetings directly related to professional activities represent appropriate use of these funds.
 Normally, regular funds may not be used for professional expenses other than conference attendance and travel.